Here you will find:

 Know that if you purchase from me, I disclose as much as I know about the rabbit.
 Usually provide pictures too, if you are long distance.
 I don’t want anyone to be surprised or disappointed by your purchase.
 I don’t have to sell rabbits, but it does help with the feed bill, so I do.
 When its not show season I just fill up the freezer.
 Some of these rare breeds are not perfect stock.
 I purchased stock in some cases from out of the country and they’re not perfect either.
 We are all breeding towards the standard, that doesn’t mean every rabbit is perfect already – otherwise we wouldn’t really have a problem with the rare breeds being rare.
 So please know that going into a rare breed – I may sell you the best I have and that I like, but that doesn’t mean its perfect – someone else might come along (usually from a different breed that isn’t rare) and tell you all its faults.
 The rare breeds are more in the process of trying to meet their standards than the popular breeds, who have decades of dedicated breeding and tens of thousands of animals to choose from.
 The rare breeds in some cases have 200 animals accounted for in the country.

-For current listings of animals for sale check my Facebook page Trickster Hares Farm or feel free to contact me.
+For current photos of animals for sale and upcoming litters check my Facebook page Trickster Hares Farm or feel free to contact me.

 Animals are guaranteed healthy the first 24 hours.
 Beyond that so much depends on the care, the transport, food, water, stressors.
 I want to know if your animal shows up sick or if there is a problem so communicate with me.
 Beyond the 24 hours I MAY give you some credit towards a replacement.
 I like to discuss with you first what has happened.
 All animals are healthy to my knowledge at the time of sale.
 That said, at a show or in the van of a transporter, one never knows what a rabbit might be exposed to – and that risk is on the shoulders of the purchaser and the transport they line up.
 I can’t vouch for your transporter.
 I can suggest to you to ask for special treatment and pay your transport extra $$ to take the rabbit out of the carrier at night and put it in an x-pen to exercise each night, drape a towel to keep other rabbits from sneezing on it, and other tips to help.
 This will ensure more safe arrival by keeping the bunny’s immune system healthy and strong, by reducing stress.